suburbanmarine/opaleye/README.md

 ## Contributing

 We hope you find Opaleye useful as a reference design of an embedded C++ application.
+We welcome forks and contributions.

 All contributions to Opaleye require a Contributor License Agreement.
 Please see details at https://code.suburbanmarine.io/cla and the agreement texts in CLA/CLA_entity.md and CLA/CLA_individual.md.
 Please contact code@suburbanmarine.io with questions or to execute a CLA.